 Conditional Statement.
 A conditional statement specifies that the truth value of a condition is to be determined and that the subsequent action of the object program is dependent on this truth value.
-(Contrast with "Imperative Statement.")
+Contrast with Imperative Statement (on page 531).

 Conditional Variable.
 A data item one or more values of which has a condition-name assigned to it.